 - D. Res Judicata.
 Nothing in the Agreement shall be deemed to reduce the scope of the res judicata or claim preclusive effect that the settlement memorialized in the Agreement, and/or any stipulation of dismissal with prejudice or judgment entered on the Agreement, gives rise to under applicable law. - E. Representation and Warranty.
-The signatories hereto on behalf of the Participating Tribes expressly represent and warrant that they have authority to enter this agreement on behalf of the Participating Tribes and that the Participating Tribes will obtain on or before the Effective Date (or have obtained) the authority to settle and release, to the maximum extent of the Tribe's power, all Released Claims of (1) their respective Participating Tribes; and (2) all Releasors of their respective Participating Tribes.

-- F. Effectiveness.
+The signatories hereto on behalf of their Participating Tribes expressly represent and warrant that they will obtain on or before the Effective Date (or have obtained) the authority to settle and release, to the maximum extent of the Tribe's power, all Released Claims of (1) their respective Participating Tribes; and (2) all Releasors of their respective Participating Tribes. - F. Effectiveness.
 The releases set forth in the Agreement shall not be impacted in any way by any dispute that exists, has existed, or may later exist between or among the Releasors.
-Nor shall such releases be impacted in any way by any current or future law, regulation, ordinance, or court or agency order limiting, seizing, or controlling the distribution or use of the Janssen Settlement Trust or any portion thereof, or by the enactment of future laws, or by any seizure of the Janssen Settlement Trust or any portion thereof. - G. Cooperation.
+Nor shall such releases be impacted in any way by any current or future law, regulation, ordinance, or court or agency order limiting, seizing, or controlling the distribution or use of the Teva Settlement Trust or any portion thereof, or by the enactment of future laws, or by any seizure of the Teva Settlement Trust or any portion thereof.

+- G. Cooperation.
 Releasors (i) will not encourage any person or entity to bring or maintain any Released Claim against any Released Entity and (ii) will reasonably cooperate with and not oppose any effort by a Released Entity to secure the prompt dismissal of any and all Released Claims. - H. Non-Released Claims.
 Notwithstanding the foregoing or anything in the definition of Released Claims, the Agreement does not waive, release or limit any criminal liability, Claims for any outstanding liability under any tax or securities law, Claims against parties who are not Released Entities, Claims by private individuals and any claims arising under this Agreement for enforcement of this Agreement.

 III.
-Monetary Relief and Payments
+Monetary Payments to Settlement Fund